|

 of town off the rocks is good with plenty of fish

-and even an octopus or two.
+and even an octopus or two that you can make friends with.
 Just follow the dirt

 road to Eressos.
 The beach